sztuxp/domain-list-community/README.md

 * Full domain begins with `full:`, followed by a complete and valid domain name.
 * Domains (including `domain`, `keyword`, `regexp` and `full`) may have one or more attributes.
 Each attribute begins with `@` and followed by the name of the attribute.

-## How it works

-The entire `data` directory will be built into an external `geosite` file for Project V. Each file in the directory represents a section in the generated file.

-To generate a section:

-1. Remove all the comments in the file.
-2. Replace `include:` lines with the actual content of the file.
-3. Omit all empty lines.
-4. Generate each `domain:` line into a [sub-domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L21).
-5. Generate each `keyword:` line into a [plain domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L17).
-6. Generate each `regexp:` line into a [regex domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L19).
-7. Generate each `full:` line into a [full domain routing rule](https://github.com/v2fly/v2ray-core/blob/master/app/router/config.proto#L23).

 ## How to organize domains